harperco/MeasEval/README.md

 For the TSV format, the following fields are used:

 * docId: points to the document ID of the example.
-* annotSet: refers to the logical grouping of annotations, one per annotated quantity, in the order that the appear in the text document.
+* annotSet: refers to the logical grouping of annotations, one per annotated quantity, in the order that they appear in the text document.
 * annotType, one of Quantity, MeasuredEntity, MeasuredProperty, or Qualifier.
-* startOffset: character ofset of the start of the annotation in the text.
+* startOffset: character offset of the start of the annotation in the text.
 * endOffset: character offset pointing to the character after the last character in the annotation.
 * annotId: an identifier for the row in the file, unique per annotSet.
 * text: the text of the annotation.
 * other: additional properties used in the task, including:
-  * For Quantities: other holds the unit: the unit in the text; si: the SI equivelant of this unit, if applicable, and mods: a set of modifiers that further describe the Quantity.
+  * For Quantities: other holds the _unit_: the unit in the text; _si_: the SI equivalant of this unit, if applicable, and _mods_: a set of modifiers that further describe the Quantity.
   * For MeasuredEntity, MeasuredProperty, and Qualifier, other holds the relationship type and target of the related span, in the form {relationType: targetAnnotation}

-Data based CC-BY ScienceDirect Articles available from the [Elsevier Labs OA-STM-Corpus](https://github.com/elsevierlabs/OA-STM-Corpus).
+Data based on CC-BY ScienceDirect Articles available from the [Elsevier Labs OA-STM-Corpus](https://github.com/elsevierlabs/OA-STM-Corpus).
 Paragraph IDs in the competition data match document IDs in the OA-STM-Corpus corpus.